wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **M:**&ensp;The difference is between giving and grasping.
 Whatever the way of approach, in the end all becomes one.

-**Q:**&ensp;If there be no difference in the goal, why discriminate between various approaches?
+**Q:**&ensp;If there be no difference in the goal, why discriminate between variöus approaches?

 **M:**&ensp;Let each act according to his nature.
 The ultimate purpose will be served in any case.
 All your discriminations and classifications are quite all right, but they do not exist in my case.
 As the description of a dream may be detailed and accurate, though without having any foundation, so does your pattern fit nothing but your own assumptions.
 You begin with an idea and you end with the same idea under a different garb.